sailfishos-applications/daily-comics/info/comic_addition.md

 - Provide a higher resolution cover image ([1000x1000 px²](https://github.com/tardypad/sailfishos-daily-comics/pull/86#issuecomment-491614824)) in the comic's plugin folder with name `cover_big.jpg`.
 - Regenerate the comic covers grid with the `resources/generate_covers_grid.sh` shell script.
 - Regenerate the comics list with the `resources/generate_list.sh` shell script.
-- If necessary, update the prefixes to ignore for sorting comic names in the `Comic` class (¿where?, please specify) and in the `resources/generate_list.sh` script.
+- If necessary, update the prefixes to ignore for sorting comic names in the `Comic` class (*ToDo: ¿where?, please specify.*) and in the `resources/generate_list.sh` script.

 ## Note
 - Mind that a extracted comic strip proper can be in another format than JPEG, e.g. PNG or GIF (for animated comics).